-How Celine Dion Changed Las Vegas—And Then the Music Industry As We Know It
+How Celine Dion Changed Las Vegas—and Then the Music Industry as We Know It

 BECAUSE YOU LOVED ME

-How Celine Dion Changed Las Vegas—And Then the Music Industry As We Know It
+How Celine Dion Changed Las Vegas—and Then the Music Industry as We Know It

-The icon will belt her last note at The Colosseum this weekend, 16 years after a gamble on Las Vegas that forever changed her career, the city, the industry and fandom.
+The icon will belt her last note at The Colosseum this weekend, 16 years after a gamble on Vegas that forever changed her career, the city, the industry, and fandom.
 Here’s how.

 Celine Dion is ascending.